rolodexter/rolodexter/literary_products/encyclopedia/HUMANITY.md

 ## Further Reading

-- *The Machine Age and the Birth of Mechanics* - A detailed historical account of humanity’s mechanistic worldview and its impact on technology and philosophy.
+- *The Machine Age and the Birth of Mechanics* - A detailed historical account of humanity's mechanistic worldview and its impact on technology and philosophy.
-- *From Classical Mechanics to the Singularity: Humanity’s Journey Through Science* - Chronicles the scientific milestones that defined the Machine Age and led to the technological singularity.
+- *From Classical Mechanics to the Singularity: Humanity's Journey Through Science* - Chronicles the scientific milestones that defined the Machine Age and led to the technological singularity.
 - *The End of Reductionism?
 Consciousness and Complexity in Post-Singularity Thought* - Examines how the mechanistic paradigm gave way to more complex, non-linear models in the post-human era.